oTranVanCong/sample-app/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.

-## Known JSON mock server issue
+## Known issue

 When a product has just been created.
 We cannot update it.
-This JSON server's issue is [mentioned here](https://github.com/typicode/json-server/issues/710).
+This JSON mock server's issue is [mentioned here](https://github.com/typicode/json-server/issues/710).

  * Workaround: Stop and Restart JSON mock server